Anzrikart/calendator/README.md

 2. **Navigate to the Project Directory:**
     ```sh
-    cd invitation_generator
+    cd calendator_main
     ```

 3. **Open the App:**
-    Open the `calendar.html` file in your web browser.
+    Open the `calendator.html` file in your web browser.

 ## How to Use

 1. **Open the App:**
-    Open the `calendar.html` file in your web browser.
+    Open the `calendator.html` file in your web browser.

 2. **Fill in the Event Details:**
     Enter the event title, start date, start time, end date, end time, details, and location.